Vertigo - A feeling of dizziness...a swimming in the head...figuratively a state in which all things seem to be engulfed in a whirlpool of terror.

 The movie was re-released to cinemas in 1983 and on home video in 1984.
 This time it was a commercial hit and reviews were overwhelmingly positive.
 By the end of the 1980s, Vertigo was considered among the best films of Hitchcock and highly significant for film history

 .
-In 2008, the American Film Institute gave this movie the #1 position in a list of the 10 best mystery films produced in America.
+In 2008, the American Film Institute gave this movie the #1 position in the "Mystery" category of the 10 Top 10 Lists.
 In 2012, it earned first place in a poll by Sight and Sound

 determining the 50 greatest movies, dethroning Citizen Kane